McbeEringi/petitgl/README.md

 			specify `img` or `vid`.
 		- `fx` *Optinal* Function
 			callback function runs after file is loaded.
-			proper HTMLElement will be taken as argument.
+			current object of textures array that data property is replaced with proper HTMLElement will be taken as argument.
 	- `animate` *Optinal* Boolean
 		defines whether this texture needs update every frame or not.
 		default is `false`.